thomasblanchet/enforce/README.tex.md

 ## Usage

-Install the command in Stata by typing `ssc install Stata`.
+Install the command in Stata by typing `ssc install enforce`.

 Then use it as:
 ```stata